galaxyproject/training-material/topics/sequence-analysis/tutorials/de-novo-rad-seq/tutorial.md

 >
 >    ![The output of the populations tool](../../images/RAD4_Population_Genomics/denovo/populations_log.png)
 >
 > Now look at the output in the file `batch_1.sumstats` nammed `SNP and Haplotype-based F statistics with Stacks: populations ...` on your history.
-This file is also reachable on the data collection nammed `Full output from denovo_map .....` with his original name `batch_1.sumstats`.
 There are a large number of statistics calculated at each SNP, so use Galaxy tools like filter, cut, and sort to focus on some.
 >
 > > ### {% icon question %} Question
 > >
 > > 1.
 What is the maximum value of FST' at any SNP?
+Don't hesitate to look at the [STACKS manual](http://catchenlab.life.illinois.edu/stacks/manual/#files)
 > > 2.
 What is the meaning of this FST' value compared a a classical FST one?
 > > 3.
 How many SNPs reach this FST' value?
 > >